Thecnopapa/projectDimer/README.md

 - Execute main script with `run main`

 ## Visualising results
-All generated plots and images can be found in `localdata/projectDimer/`:
+The main generated plots and images can be found in `localdata/projectDimer/`.
+The following file structure shows were to fain some of these:
 ```

 .